You may have read about COVID-19 booster shots that provide protection against Omicron subvariants BA.4/5.

 Since the COVID-19 virus continues to change, it is important that vaccines keep pace.
 This is not a new approach.
 Each year, there are new dominant strains of the flu.
 Scientists create a seasonal flu vaccine that target these strains.
 The FDA has been planning the same for COVID-19 vaccines and has now taken an important first step: Scientists will regularly produce an updated vaccine so people have the best protection against strains that are spreading or are predicted to spread.

 It is well understood that staying up to date on your vaccinations provides strong protection against severe disease, hospitalization, and death from COVID-19.
 The CDC published data in early December 2022 showing that bivalent boosters provided significant additional protection for people who had received monovalent shots.
 Omicron subvariants are predicted to continue to circulate.
 Improving protection against this variant is of vital importance.

 Are the bivalent Omicron boosters safe?
 How do we know?

 These vaccines work in the same way as the original COVID-19 vaccines and booster shots, and they are made using the same process.
-Because of that, there is no reason to think they will be any less safe.
-In addition, clinical studies on bivalent boosters so far show that people experience the same side effects as the monovalent vaccines.
+Clinical studies and real-life data on bivalent boosters so far show that people experience the same side effects as the monovalent vaccines.

 Am I eligible to get a bivalent Omicron booster?

-- Complete your primary series.
-To get this new bivalent booster shot, you need to have completed your primary series of COVID-19 vaccination.
+The single-dose bivalent booster is authorized for everyone age 6 months and older who have completed their primary series of COVID-19 vaccination.
 (The CDC’s website has information about how many doses you need to complete your primary series.)

 What about people who have cancer or have had cancer?
 Can they get the bivalent booster?